 Applicants may request a waiver of all or any part of the rights of the United States in inventions conceived or first actually reduced to practice in performance of an agreement as a result of this FOA, in advance of or within 30 days after the effective date of the award.
 Even if such advance waiver is not requested or the request is denied, the recipient will have a continuing right under the award to request a waiver of the rights of the United States in identified inventions, i.e., individual inventions conceived or first actually reduced to practice in performance of the award.
-Any patent waiver that may be granted is subject to certain terms and conditions in 10 CFR 784.
+Any patent waiver that may be granted is subject to certain terms and conditions in 10 CFR 784 and will be subject to a default 20% cost share requirement.
 For more information, see https://energy.gov/gc/services/technology-transfer-and-procurement/office-assistant-general-counsel-technology-transf-1